averkoc/lxprivate/drafts/ws9_scripting.md

 > In video we handle questions: Q1: Why is deactivate not needed?
 Q2: Why should I use `cd ~/mydemo` instead of `cd mydemo` Q3: Where to place the script ?

-### Create shared directory for a student project group
+### Example 2 - Create a shared directory for a project group
+In our "files and directories ownership and permissions" workshop, we created shared directories for project groups.
+If that need arises often, it is a good candidate for automation.
+It is not difficult to write a quick-and-dirty script to do the work, but let’s try using an AI tool to generate interactive versions that accomplish the same task.
+Below is one version that we walk through in the video.

 ```bash

 #!/bin/bash